mricon/b4/docs/contributor/trailers.rst

 trailers: retrieving code-review trailers
 =========================================
 This commands allows you to easily retrieve code-review trailers sent in reply to your work and apply them to the matching commits.
-It will retrieve code-review trailers sent in response to any previously submitted versions of your series, as long as:
+It should locate code-review trailers sent in response to any previously submitted versions of your series, as long as:

 * either the patch-id of the commit still matches what was sent, or
 * the title of the commit is exactly the same

-You can always edit the trailers after they are applied by using ``git rebase -i`` and choosing ``reword`` as action.
+You can always edit the trailers after they are applied by using ``git rebase -i`` and choosing ``reword`` as rebase action.

 Most commonly, you just need to run::